Browse by Medical Category

 Description of basic science and/or clinical research requirements and opportunities

-The fellow is actively expected to assume 2 clinical projects per year.
+The fellow is actively expected to assume two clinical projects per year.
 The department offers ample opportunities for special studies including extensive availability of immunohistochemistry and molecular diagnostics.
 Translational and/or clinical research may be undertaken as part of the ongoing investigative programs in the Department of Pathology, or as part of the programs within the numerous laboratories in the Departments of Surgery and Medicine.
 To support these research projects, internal departmental grants are available.

 Responsibilities of the fellow, including teaching responsibilities